TuanHuynhRepo/MLopsVN/README.md

     #(Optional)
     sudo systemctl enable docker

-    #Add the ec2-user to the docker group so you can execute Docker commands without using sudo:
+    #Add the ubuntu to the docker group so you can execute Docker commands without using sudo:
+    #1.
+Create group docker
+    sudo groupadd docker
+    #2.
+Add user
-    sudo usermod -a -G docker ec2-user
+    sudo usermod -a -G docker ubuntu
+    #or
+    sudo usermod -aG docker $USER

     #Log out and log back EC2
     #Verify that you can run Docker commands without sudo: